Posted by Falak Rahman

 I caught up with Mr. Akyol in Houston, and we talked about Islamic teaching, reform and what has shaped his worldview.

+LM: Interesting that you mention C.S.
+Lewis.
 You make the point in your book and elsewhere that “religion” is in many cases shaped by local culture, politics and a “core” Scripture, your point being that much of what is practiced in Islam is not rooted in the Koran.

-There needs to be some religious reinterpretation for sure.
+MA: No. There needs to be some religious reinterpretation for sure.
 In my book, in the chapter on apostasy for example, which is entitled “Freedom from Islam,” I show that we Muslims need to revise and reinterpret the ban on apostasy in classical Islam because it violates individual religious freedom.

 But, I’m not saying this as a religious authority.
 I’m saying this from an academic perspective and by referring to Islamic sources who have actually made the same argument.
 I’m trying to make these arguments more accessible and more compelling, but I’m far from being a scholar who issues a fatwa.
 The only thing I do is look at the history of Islamic thought and try to show that there are liberal interpretations, and try to revive them.

 LM: But, you do acknowledge that there needs to be a religious element to this reform.